knative/docs/docs/developer/eventing/sources/ping-source/README.md

         It also makes removing the source easier, because you can delete the namespace to remove all of the resources.

 1. Create a sink.
-If you do not have your own sink, you can use the following example Knative Service that dumps incoming messages to a log:
+If you do not have your own sink, you can use the following example Service that dumps incoming messages to a log:

     1. Copy the YAML below into a file: